 I know I can't be alone in feeling like the problem is so massive that it can’t be undone by a single individual.
 We can begin to practice the mentality of a “little goes a long way” especially if that mentality holds and is passed on to others.
 It’s time our generation turns the throw-away mentality into a thing of the past.
 It’s beyond time to look onward to a greener future because we desperately need it.

 Becoming aware of your habits is the first step.
 I realized how much waste I alone was contributing to the issue at hand and I needed to make a change.
 Let me state that by no means am I living a zero-waste lifestyle but there are steps each and every one of us can take to be closer to that.
 With that said, let me share some things that I personally take part in:

 I'll get straight to the point.
 Swapping out items for eco-friendly items is actually incredibly easy and requires very little effort.

 Paper Towel Alternative // One of the easiest things to stop purchasing is paper towels.
 Drying your hands, cleaning up messes, etc. can all be done without a paper towel.
 Instead, try a reusable 100% cotton towel that can be thrown in the wash over and over.

-Drinking Water // If you're buying large quantities of bottled water, that’s a massive use of plastic.
+Drinking-Water // If you're buying large quantities of bottled water, that’s massive use of plastic.
 Instead, check out something like the Berkey which filters water straight from the tap.
-The waterborne contamination removal is top notch.
+The waterborne contamination removal is top-notch.
 I know the water filtration stuff can be pricey upfront..but hey, it can last up to 10 years!
-Additionally, most grocery stores have water services for you to refill your various sized jugs.
-If you’re on the go, another obvious alternate is to purchase a stainless steel water bottle to refill endlessly.
+Additionally, most grocery stores have water services for you to refill your various-sized jugs.
+If you’re on the go, another obvious alternative is to purchase a stainless steel water bottle to refill endlessly.

 Food on the Table